jarobyte91/post_ocr_correction/README.md

     import re
     from pprint import pprint

-    # load vocabularies and model
+    # load vocabularies and model, in this case, we are loading
+    # the english model
     with open("data/models/en/model_en.arch", "rb") as file:
         architecture = pickle.load(file)
     source = list(architecture["in_vocabulary"].keys())